W. Virginia Senate blows deadline to pass teaching race bill

 CHARLESTON, W.Va.
-(AP) — The West Virginia Legislature’s Republican supermajority failed to pass a controversial bill restricting how race is taught in public schools because they missed a midnight deadline in the final moments of the 2022 session, a state Senate spokesperson said early Sunday.
+(AP) — The West Virginia Legislature’s Republican supermajority failed to pass a controversial bill restricting how race is taught in public schools because they missed a midnight deadline in the final moments of the 2022 session, a state Senate spokesperson confirmed early Sunday.

 Lawmakers had spent weeks during the legislative session debating and advancing proposed bills similar to the “Anti-Racism Act of 2022.”
 It wasn’t immediately clear why Republicans waited until late Saturday to take the final vote.
 The act had passed the Senate and House overwhelmingly, and the late-night vote was merely to greenlight the House’s version.